4awpawz/dimple-test/source/fragments/blog/index.md

 name: index.html
 title: Blog
 appendToTarget: true
+callback: blogindex.js
 -->

 # Blog

 Welome to my blog.

 This is a test of .md files

+## Recent Articles